January 29, 2016

 The Belfast Maintenance and Storage Facility (MSF) is a key feature of the Confederation Line, Ottawa’s new $2.1 billion Light Rail Transit project.
 The MSF is where the Line’s 32 Light Rail Vehicles will be assembled and subsequently stored and maintained.
 To mitigate unwanted noise for their neighbors, the project partners turned to a Tuf-Barrer (Reflective) solution from AIL Sound Walls.

-Standing tall in poor foundation soils
+Rail noise reduction wall installed in poor foundation soils

 The site had an approximate 2 m depth of fill on the surface which meant either removing the fill and replacing it with engineered fill or using longer posts to reach to the competent soils below the fill.
 The wall design also had a wide sweeping curve that needed to be accommodated as efficiently as possible.